 Over the past three months, shares of Delta Air Lines Inc. DAL rose by 3.01%.
 Before having a look at the importance of debt, let's look at how much debt Delta Air Lines has.

 Delta Air Lines's Debt

-Investors look at the debt-ratio to understand how much financial leverage a company has.
-Delta Air Lines has $72.78 billion in total assets, therefore making the debt-ratio 0.4.
-Generally speaking, a debt-ratio more than one means that a large portion of debt is funded by assets.
-As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
-Different industries have different thresholds of tolerance for debt-ratios.
-A debt ratio of 35% might be higher for one industry and normal for another.
+Shareholders look at the debt-ratio to understand how much financial leverage a company has.
+Delta Air Lines has $72.60 billion in total assets, therefore making the debt-ratio 0.34.
+As a rule of thumb, a debt-ratio more than 1 indicates that a considerable portion of debt is funded by assets.
+A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
+However, debt-ratios vary widely across different industries.
+For example, a debt ratio of 35% might be higher for one industry, but normal for another.